 TEQUILA IS PERHAPS THE MOST COMPLEX DISTILLED SPIRIT

-Our fine blue weber agave requires ten to fourteen years of growth to mature before it is ready to be harvested.
+Our fine blue weber agave requires eight to ten years of growth to mature before it is ready to be harvested.

 Agaves from the highlands around Arandas and San Miguel and from the lowlands around the towns of Tequila and Amatitan are selected for